ibm-cloud-docs/databases-for-mongodb/connecting-ibmcloud-app.md

 If your application is running on Cloud Foundry, you need to create an alias for your {{site.data.keyword.databases-for-mongodb}} service so that it is discoverable by the Cloud Foundry application.
 Log in to the {{site.data.keyword.cloud_notm}} CLI and use the command:

-`ibmcloud resource service-alias alias-name --instance-name instance-name`
+`ibmcloud resource service-alias-create alias-name --instance-name instance-name`

 The alias name can be the same as the database service instance name.
 So, for a {{site.data.keyword.databases-for-mongodb}} service named "example-mongo", use the following command:

-`ibmcloud resource service-alias example-mongo --instance-name example-mongo`
+`ibmcloud resource service-alias-create example-mongo --instance-name example-mongo`